Salient Object Detection: A Survey: Survey of the State of the Art

 \subsubsection{Block-based Models with Intrinsic Cues}

 {{\mathcal N}} In this subsection, we mainly review salient object detection models which utilize intrinsic cues extracted from blocks.
-Following the seminal work of Itti~\etal~\cite{itti1998model}, salient object detection is widely defined as capturing the uniqueness, distinctiveness, or rarity of a scene.
+Following the seminal work of Itti~\etal~\cite{itti1998model}, salient object detection is widely defined as capturing the uniqueness, distinctiveness, or rarity in a scene.

-In early stages~\cite{ma2003contrast,LiuG06Region,achanta2008salient}, uniqueness is widely studied as pixel-wise center-surround contrast.
-Hu \etal~\cite{hu2005robust} represent the input image in a 2D space using polar transformation of its features so that each region in the images can be mapped into a 1D linear subspace.
-After that, the Generalized Principal Component Analysis (GPCA)~\cite{vidal2005generalized} is used to estimate the linear subspaces without actually segmenting the image.
-Finally, the attentive (salient) regions are selected by measuring feature contrasts as well as geometric properties of regions.
+In early works~\cite{ma2003contrast,LiuG06Region,achanta2008salient}, uniqueness was often computed as the pixel-wise center-surround contrast.
+Hu \etal~\cite{hu2005robust} represent the input image in a 2D space using the polar transformation of its features.
+Each region in the image is then mapped into a 1D linear subspace.
+Afterwards, the Generalized Principal Component Analysis (GPCA)~\cite{vidal2005generalized} is used to estimate the linear subspaces without actually segmenting the image.
+Finally, salient regions are selected by measuring feature contrasts and geometric properties of regions.
 Rosin~\cite{rosin2009simple} proposes an efficient approach for detecting salient objects.
-The whole approach is parameter-free and requires only very simple pixel-wise operations such as edge detection, threshold decomposition and moment preserving binarization.
+His approach is parameter-free and requires only very simple pixel-wise operations such as edge detection, threshold decomposition and moment preserving binarization.
 Valenti~\etal~\cite{valenti2009image} propose an isophote-based framework where the saliency map is estimated by linearly combining the saliency maps computed in terms of curvedness, color boosting, and isocenters clustering.

-In an influential study, Achanta~\etal~\cite{achanta2009frequency} adopt a frequency-tuned approach to compute full resolution saliency maps by simply measuring the pixel-wise color difference between the smoothed image pixels and average color of the image.
+In an influential study, Achanta~\etal~\cite{achanta2009frequency} adopt a frequency-tuned approach to compute full resolution saliency maps.
 The saliency of pixel $x$ is computed as:

-where $I_{\mu}$ is the mean pixel value of the image (\eg, RGB/Lab features) and $I_{\omega_{hc}}$ is a Gaussian blurred version of the input image (\eg, using a $5\times5$ kernel).
+where $I_{\mu}$ is the mean pixel value of the image (\eg~RGB/Lab features) and $I_{\omega_{hc}}$ is a Gaussian blurred version of the input image (\eg~using a $5\times5$ kernel).

-Without any prior knowledge of the sizes of salient objects, multi-scale contrast is frequently adopted for robustness purpose \cite{LiuG06Region, LiuSZTS07Learn}.
-To that end, a $L$-layer Gaussian pyramid is first constructed in \cite{LiuG06Region, LiuSZTS07Learn}.
-Let $I^{(l)}$ be the image at the $l$th-level of the pyramid, the saliency score of pixel $x$ is defined as:
+Without any prior knowledge of the sizes of salient objects, multi-scale contrast is frequently adopted for robustness purposes \cite{LiuG06Region, LiuSZTS07Learn}.
+A $L$-layer Gaussian pyramid is first constructed (as in \cite{LiuG06Region, LiuSZTS07Learn}).
+The saliency score of pixel $x$ at the image at the $l$th-level of this pyramid (denoted as $I^{(l)}$) is defined as: